mlb2251/stitch-artifact/README.md

 Which should be similar (modulo VM performance) to the runtime in the revised Table 4 given above.

 This is followed by a printout of each function `FOLD` `UNFOLD` `MAP` `FILTER` and `ZIP`, where if a function with a matching type signature has been found it is printed on the line following it.
-We hand-checked these functions for the results in `analyze.log`.
 So in the above example, `FOLD` `MAP` and `ZIP` were found but `UNFOLD` and `FILTER` were not.
+We hand-checked the functions in `analyze.log` for correctness.

-Looking at the expected output table below we see that the desired output agrees with this:
+Looking at the expected output table below we see that the desired output agrees with the outputs we got above:
 ```
+         Fold  Unfold Map  Filter ZipWith  Time
-Base:      Y     N     Y     N     Y
+Base:      Y     N     Y     N     Y       503
 ```

+This procedure can be repeated for the next 3 rows of the table.

 ### Re-running Claim 5